mixer/developer-docs/pages/02.reference/05.oauth/landing.md

 !
 We **strongly** advise you to use an existing [OAuth client library](http://oauth.net/code/) whenever possible, rather than writing your own implementation.
 OAuth is hard to securely implement, and the time you spend trying to do so would be better spent building something awesome.

-! > "To be clear, OAuth 2.0 at the hand of a developer with deep understanding of web security will likely result is a secure implementation.
-However, at the hands of most developers – as has been the experience from the past two years – 2.0 is likely to produce insecure implementations."
+> To be clear, OAuth 2.0 at the hand of a developer with deep understanding of web security will likely result is a secure implementation.
+However, at the hands of most developers – as has been the experience from the past two years – 2.0 is likely to produce insecure implementations.
 > Eran Hammer - Creator of [Hapi](https://hapijs.com/)

 To use our OAuth implementation you'll just need the URLs which can be > found at the top of this page and your token from the [OAuth Clients page](https://mixer.com/lab/oauth).